How Fortnite is Teaching Kids to Build Cities

 “It's between St Paul's Cathedral and the Tate Modern, across the Thames: a really iconic area of London.
 Within that area there are four sites that we've designated where players can create their own buildings,” adds Golding.

-Above: The photorealistic model of St Paul's Cathedral.
+Above and below: The photorealistic model of St Paul's Cathedral.
 Image courtesy of Epic Games.

 Players place down blocks or voxels on a designated site within central London.
 Each site has its own height restrictions and special features, modelled on their corresponding sites in the real world London.